|Location:||Praid (Parajd), eastern Transilvania.|

 There are of course karst-like structures like dolines, which are produced by the subterranean sulution of salt.
 In a certain way there are also caves, huge chambers where the salt was dissolved and transported away.
 But those caves are deep underground, completely filled with water and generally have no connection to the surface.
 Actually they are filled with brine, water with a salt content like the Dead Sea.

 Here at Praid the salt is above ground.
 Actually it moves upwards very fast from a layer of Badenian or Miocene layer of salt.
-The salt is covered by soem two kilometers of sedimentary rocks.
+The salt is covered by some two kilometers of sedimentary rocks.
 The pressure causes the salt to flow and presses it up at the sides of the basin.
+Dealul Sarii (salt hill, 567m asl) is composed of salt, a deposit which is 2000m thick and estimated to consist of 3 Billion tons of salt.
 The solution causes huge karren fields, parallel scars in the salt surface caused by rain water dissolving salt while running down.
 And there are caves inside the salt, also caused by the rainwater.
 They grow very fast and are also very short lived.